timvandermeij/lbp.py/README.md

 The downloaded images will be stored in the `images` folder in the `lbp.py` root directory.
 Optionally there is the `--target` parameter to `scraper.py` that allows one to change this default target folder name.

 Now that we have a dataset, we can run the local binary patterns algorithm.
-There are three variants:
+There are four variants:

 * Regular LBP: the local binary patterns algorithm with neighborhood radius 1
 * Multiprocessing LBP: divides the work of regular LBP over multiple processes and passes the entire image to each process
 * Multiprocessing split LBP: divides the work of regular LBP over multiple processes and passes only the working range to each process
+* Multiprocessing LBP (MPI): equal to multiprocessing LBP, but uses OpenMPI instead of Python's multiprocessing package

 `lbp.py` is used to research the impact of multiprocessing on the regular LBP algorithm.
 All variants have been optimized to make the execution time as low as possible.
 We refer the reader to the commit history for the exact optimizations that have been applied to the initial naive implementations.
 The regular